You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Buying office equipment or real estate

-CapEx is recorded on the balance sheet and depreciated over the asset's useful life, impacting long-term budgeting and tax implications.
+CapEx is recorded on the balance sheet and depreciated over the asset's useful life, impacting long-term budgeting and tax planning.

-Operational Expenditure (OpEx) refers to the ongoing expenses a company incurs for day-to-day operations.
-These are shorter-term, recurring costs that are fully deductible in the year they're incurred.
+SaaS Operational Expenditure (OpEx), on the other hand, covers the ongoing costs a company incurs for day-to-day operations.
+These are shorter-term, recurring expenses fully deductible in the year they're incurred.

 • SaaS subscriptions